ArtificerRepo/artificer/demos/webapp-multimodule/web/README.md

 ## Using the Web Application

-The project builds s-ramp-demos-webapp-multimodule-web.war which is directly deployable into any Java application server.
+The project builds artificer-demos-webapp-multimodule-web.war which is directly deployable into any Java application server.